Leith Hall: Description

 The house contains fine china, family portraits and tapestries and some interesting clocks.
-The hall is noted for its gardens, set in stages with each sheltered by a wall or hedge and each with its own special character.
+The hall is noted for its gardens, set in stages with each sheltered by a wall or hedge.
 The gardens contain flowering trees and shrubs, roses, fruit, vegetables and ornamental grasses.
 A little stream winds its way through the gravel paths and stone crevices and at the top of the garden, near the 18th century curved stables, is the circular "Moon Gate" leading to the old turnpike road, once the main thoroughfare to Aberdeen.
 There are also two nature trails, each about one and a half to two miles (3 km) long.
 The gardens also contain two ponds and a birdwatching site.

 Ghostlore

 In the context of ghostlore, one notable ghost associated with this castle is believed to be that of Laird John Leith III.
 He was shot in the head after reacting angrily to a fellow diner who accused him of adulterating the grain sold from this hall.

 The ghost of John is said to appear in great pain, with a dirty white bandage over his head and covering his eyes.
 He is often described as wearing dark green trousers and a shirt.
 In 1968, Novelist Elizabeth Byrd reported waking during the night to see John in highland dress, his head covered in bloody bandages, standing at the foot of the bed.
 Other apparitional figures have also been sighted at this location.